cathyjf/ShoddySense/README.md

 between _Battleship_ and _Guess Who?_ and is similar to the esoteric board game [Sixth Sense][].

+Shoddy Sense was created by [Cathy Fitzpatrick][cathyjf] in March 2007.

 ## Game description

 Shoddy Sense supports games containing arbitrarily many players (minimum two